ZC502/SIPA/README.md

 ---

 **License & Technical Deep Dive**
-For a detailed explanation of the math, see [NARH](https://github.com/ZC502/SIPA/edit/main/README.md#non-associative-residual-hypothesis-narh).
+- For a detailed explanation of the math, see [(Non-Associative Residual Hypothesis)](https://github.com/ZC502/SIPA/edit/main/README.md#non-associative-residual-hypothesis-narh).

-Maintained by ZuoCen Liu.
+- Maintained by **ZuoCen Liu**.

 ---